-Because China has reduced acceptance of the amount of recyclable plastic and recyclable's in general to less than 20% of United States recyclable's this means that 80% are being stockpiled or being put in our landfills.
+Because China has reduced acceptance of the amount of recyclable plastic and recyclable's in general to less than 20% of United States recyclable's this means that 80% are being stockpiled or being put in our landfills and oceans.

 This makes it harder for All States, Counties and Cities that are trying to bring down the cost of their Waste (Trash) because of the Human Health and Environmental Issues.
 Polystyrene/Plastic trash is found in the waterways and in places where it does not belong like the Human Body.